Median income: Median equivalised household disposable income

+Disposable income is market income (income from work and capital) after accounting for public cash transfers received and direct taxes and social security contributions paid.
+It excludes in-kind services provided to households by governments and private entities, consumption taxes, and imputed income flows due to home ownership..

-The median equivalised household disposable income is the median of the disposable income which is equivalised by dividing income by the square root of household size; the square root is used to acknowledge that people sharing accommodation benefit from pooling at least some of their living costs.
+The median equivalised household disposable income is the median household disposable income equivalised by dividing by the square root of household size; the square root is used to acknowledge that people sharing accommodation benefit from pooling at least some of their living costs.
 The median equivalised disposable income for individual countries corrected for purchasing power parity (PPP) for 2021 in United States dollars is shown in the below table.